TAMUG Mission Statement:

-Accreditation: Texas A&M University is fully accredited by the Commission on Colleges of the Southern Association of Colleges and Schools (SACS).
+Texas A&M University is fully accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC).
 As a branch campus, Texas A&M University at Galveston is included in that process.
-Maritime Systems Engineering (MASE) is accredited by the Engineering Accreditation Commission and Marine Engineering Technology (MARR) is accredited by the Engineering Technology Accreditation Commission, both of the Accreditation Board for Engineering and Technology
+Offshore and Coastal Systems Engineering (OCSE) is accredited by the Engineering Accreditation Commission and Marine Engineering Technology (MARR) is accredited by the Engineering Technology Accreditation Commission, both of the Accreditation Board for Engineering and Technology

 Ocean voyages, sailing in Galveston Bay, beachfront experiments and independent study complement the rigorous classroom experience at our island campus.